UKHSA-Internal/data-dashboard-api/README.md

 make architecture
 ```

 Also note that this will also be enforced by virtue of the CI.

+>As a helper, it may be easier to use `make check` during development.
+This will run formatters, tests and architectural constraint checks in that order.

 ---